-- 2) How can we design a sim-to-real agent that behaves and learns in a data-efficient, human-like manner? - 3) How does the performance and learning of our agent compare against the way humans learn to solve these tasks?
-Can we draw similarities between the human learning policy and the way our RL agent learns?
+- 2) How can we design a sim-to-real agent that behaves and learns in a data-efficient manner? - 3) How does the performance and learning of our agent compare against how humans learn to solve these tasks?

-We use the CME as our test environment for the studies presented in this paper.
+We use the CME as our test environment for the studies presented in this letter.
 However, our models and controller design are general-purpose and thus, we expect the proposed techniques could find generalized use in robotic systems.
 For the rest of the paper, we call the CME together with the tip-tilt platform the circular maze system (CMS).
+At this point, we would like to note that we make some simplifications for the CMS to model actuation delays and tackle discontinuities for controller design as we describe in the following text.

-The goal of the learning agent is to learn an accurate model of the marble dynamics, that can be used in a controller, $\pi(u_k|x_k)$, in a model-predictive fashion which allows the CMS to choose an action u_k given the state observation x_k to drive a marble from an initial condition to the target state.
-We assume that the system is fully defined by the combination of the state x_k and the control inputs u_k , and it evolves according to the dynamics $p(x{k+1}|x_k, u_k)$ which are composed of the marble dynamics in the maze and the tip-tilt platform dynamics.
+The goal of the learning agent is to learn an accurate model of the marble dynamics, that can be used in a controller, $\pi(\boldsymbol{u}k | \boldsymbol{x}k)$, in a model-predictive fashion which allows the CMS to choose an action \boldsymbol{u}k given the state observation \boldsymbol{x}k to drive a marble from an initial condition to the target state.
+We assume that the system is fully defined by the combination of the state \boldsymbol{x}k and the control inputs \boldsymbol{u}k , and it evolves according to the dynamics $p(\boldsymbol{x}{k+1} | \boldsymbol{x}k, \boldsymbol{u}k)$ which are composed of the marble dynamics in the maze and the tip-tilt platform dynamics.

 As a simplification, we assume that the marble dynamics is independent of the radial dynamics in each of the individual rings, i.e., we quantize the radius of the marble position into the 4 rings of the maze.
-We include the orientation of the tip-tilt platform as part of the state for our dynamical system, obtaining a five-dimensional state representation for the system, i.e., $\boldsymbol{x} = (r_d, \beta, \gamma, \theta, \dot{\theta},)$.
+We include the orientation of the tip-tilt platform as part of the state for our dynamical system, obtaining a five-dimensional state representation for the system, i.e., x = $(r_d, \beta, \gamma, \theta, \theta, \beta)$.
 It can be noted that the radius r_d is a discrete variable, whereas the rest of the state variables are continuous.
-The terms β, γ represent the X and Y-orientation of the maze platform, respectively, and $\theta, \dot{\theta}$ represent the angular position and velocity of the marble, measured with respect to a fixed frame of reference.
+The terms β , γ represent the X and Y-orientation of the maze platform, respectively, and θ , θ represent the angular position and velocity of the marble, measured with respect to a fixed frame of reference.
 Since r_d is fixed for each ring of the CME, we remove r_d from the state representation of the CMS for the rest of the paper.
 Thus, the state is represented by a four-dimensional vector $\boldsymbol{x} = (\beta, \gamma, \theta, \dot{\theta})$.
-As can be seen in Fig. 2, the angles β, γ are measured using a laser sensor that is mounted on the tip-tilt platform while the state of the ball could be observed from a camera mounted above the CMS.
-For more details, interested readers are referred to [14].
+The angles β, γ are measured using a laser sensor that is mounted on the tip-tilt platform (see Figure 1) while the state of the ball could be observed from a camera mounted above the CMS.
+For more details, interested readers are referred to [11].